AdilRaza02/Teamify/README.md

  -  Option to select different types of games and automatically creating the teams
  -  Brackets feature for teams (who will compete with whom)
  -  Pdf or excel download feature
- -  Responsive design testing accross all standard devices
+ -  Responsive design testing across all standard devices

 ## Developed Using